Wills and Probate

 It is not as expensive as you might think.
-Call for a quote or complete the online Will questionnaire which is available at your request from email@example.com or click the following link to download the questionnaire and complete in your own time.
+Call for a quote or complete the online Will questionnaire which is available at your request from firstname.lastname@example.org or click the following link to download the questionnaire and complete in your own time.
 Please follow this link to view the Will questionnaire word document.
-Simply email it to firstname.lastname@example.org at our Bognor Regis office, or Susan Rutherford at our Littlehampton office, or drop it into one of our offices and we will get in contact with you shortly thereafter.
+Simply email it to Angela Isaac at our Bognor office or Sarah McGee at our Littlehampton office or drop it into one of our offices and we will get in contact with you shortly thereafter.

-Our Will charges start from £125 + VAT for a standard Will and £180 + VAT for a mirror Will and we will store your will in our deeds facility free of charge.
+Our Will charges start from £200 + VAT for a standard Will and £350 + VAT for a mirror Will and we will store your will in our deeds facility free of charge.
 Packages are available for Wills with trusts, Wills and LPA's.
 More complicated Wills are charged by our current hourly rated + VAT.
 A single will including a Trust will is £300 + VAT and mirror wills including a Trust is £500 + VAT.